JSeam2/hypervalence-smart-contract/README.md

     uint artistTokenNumber // nth token created by artist uint timeCreated
-    uint royaltyPercentage // set at 5% for now
+    uint royaltyPercentage // set at 5% for now bool redeemed // this is controlled by the artist
 	```

 ## Token Sale Auction